rezatajari/SOLID-Principles/doc/SRP.md

 Your implementation demonstrates SRP by isolating unrelated behaviors into their own components.
 This aligns with good software architecture and real-world business practices where responsibilities are clearly divided for better efficiency and adaptability.

----

-Would you like the same format for the OCP section next?